cadabrasystems/IC3-cadabra-starter-kit/README.md

 1. Install the [MetaMask browser extension](https://metamask.io/download/) if you don't have it.
 2. **Enable Test Networks:** Sepolia is built into MetaMask by default.
 To see it, open MetaMask, click the network dropdown at the top left, and toggle **"Show test networks"**.
 Then select **Sepolia**.
 3. If you don't see it or prefer to add it manually: Open MetaMask → Settings → Networks → Add Network, and enter the details from the table above.

+> ⚠️ **Security Note:** Never use your real mainnet wallet for hackathon development.
+Create a fresh MetaMask account specifically for this event.

 ### Step 2: Get Free Testnet ETH